 hours per day, and also at least half that time per day on each

 non-class day.
 (Yes, even the Fri-Sat-Sun weekend is valuable class

 study time; forget the beach!)
 Further, I strongly recommend that you

 take no other class; one math class during the summer session is plenty!

-Office: S-76g (located in small patio area between the E3 and S7 buildings, west side of campus)
+Office: S-76g (located at west side of campus, in patio area between E3 and S7 building)